October 17, 2019

 Once again while subbing in Fayston, I have discovered the value of the small classroom size and the collaboration among the teaching staff including the important contribution of the para-educators and local community members.
 One-on-one special attention is provided to a significant number of the student body.
 I have had the pleasure of filling in for a para-educator on previous days, and enjoyed the many coachable moments that it provides.
 I even worked one-on-one with my grandson Hudson, on literacy.
 He is becoming a good reader, too.

 In Fayston, like the other Valley schools, there is a diversity of personalities and academic levels among the students, combined with a highly-seasoned staff of educators that blends into a strong defining community/school spirit.
-Both local schools that I have been substituting teaching at, have exhibited their unique spirit that defines them.
 I suppose that each community school has a defining spirit.
 I have enjoyed getting to know all of the kids in both Warren and Fasyton schools and the uniqueness’ among us.
-“All of us have strengths, and all of us are working on things, and, for better or worse, we are all in this class together.” – that is my mantra.
+“All of us are individuals with our likes and dislikes.
+We each have strengths, and things we are working on.
+And, for better or worse, we are all in this class together.” – that is my mantra.
 One could extrapolate that to be: We are all in this Valley together.
 Oh, but don’t let me fantasize about all of the great Valley kids happily together under one beautiful roof somewhere centrally located in the Valley.

 Education, nurturing and nutrition are combined with breakfast, snack and lunch service provided from the FES kitchen under the direction of the talented Mrs. Joslin.
 Did you know that the FES lunch program also feeds the Waitsfield Elementary School?
 I’m not sure why, but substitute teaching, though not physically demanding, always makes me very hungry.
 Lunch was always my favorite part of school and still is, especially hanging with the kids.